Galaxy Note 10 and 10 Plus: Samsung's two new phones kill the headphone jack

-Take one look at the Galaxy Note 10 Plus and it's clear that Samsung is attempting something different this year.
-First, there's not just one Note 10, but two: the 6.3-inch Galaxy Note 10, starting at $949 or £899, and the 6.8-inch Note 10 Plus, which starts at $1,099 or £999.
-(We'll add Australian prices when we have them.
-See how to preorder a Note 10 here.)
+Take one look at the Galaxy Note 10 and it's clear that Samsung is attempting something different this year.
+First, there's not just one Note 10, but two: the 6.3-inch Galaxy Note 10, starting at $949, £899 or AU$1,499, and the 6.8-inch Note 10 Plus, which starts at $1,099, £999 or AU$1,699.
+(See how to preorder a Note 10 here.)
 The phones turn color up a notch with a brilliant prismatic backing on two of its color options, shining back the rainbow.
 And -- you might want to brace yourself -- Samsung has killed off the headphone jack in both Note 10 phones.

 The Galaxy Note 10 and Note 10 Plus changes don't stop there.
 There are are four rear cameras in the larger Note 10 Plus, and no microSD card slot in the smaller Note 10.
 The S Pen gains gesture controls that let you swipe through screens from afar.
 There's a larger battery and more RAM in the Note 10 Plus versus the Note 10, and wireless charging gets a tad faster for both phones.
 (See full specs at the end.)

 Samsung has also made a 5G version of the Galaxy Note 10 Plus that's identical in every way, apart from the modem inside that gives it access to the fastest data speeds -- they all share the same Qualcomm Snapdragon 855 chipset inside.
 This Note 10 Plus 5G variant will sell with Verizon before branching out to T-Mobile, AT&T and Sprint.
-The Note 10 Plus 5G costs $1,299, the same price as the Galaxy S10 5G.
-Samsung will make a Note 10 5G for select regions outside the US, likely including the UK and Australia.
+The Note 10 Plus 5G costs $1,299, £1,099 or AU$1,999, the same price as the Galaxy S10 5G.

 Just as interesting is Samsung splitting the Note 10 family into two sizes.
 The company says it's doing this to make a cheaper, smaller phone for people who want a Note, but not an enormous device.
 The strategy also gives Samsung a chance to sell the Note at two different prices, somewhat curbing an upward trend toward more expensive phones.
 With phone sales slowing, Samsung may be trying to hit more people's sweet spot.